All Episodes

 800-282-2882.

-This tends to be tends to be an issue.
+This tends to be an issue.

-I have no further details right now other than that, but there's some sort of a shooting reported uh on Fox News right now at Dallas Love Field.
+I have no further details right now other than that, but there's some sort of a shooting reported on Fox News right now at Dallas Love Field.

 If I get any more information on that, I will certainly share it with you here.

-But there was a uh a series of arrests that occurred just earlier uh just earlier in the week, um was it last week, um they only knew about these uh the this terror ring in Germany because of a walk into a police station in France.
+But there was a series of arrests that occurred just earlier in the week, or was it last week?

-So they this is interesting on on and uh unnerving and uh anxiety provoking for for everybody for our our European allies and and friends, uh, and also goes to show you that ISIS is still planning we keep thinking of ISIS in the context of whether they'll be able to hold on to Fallujah for a few more weeks or how long they'll be able to hold on to Mosul.
+We keep thinking of ISIS in the context of whether they'll be able to hold on to Fallujah for a few more weeks or how long they'll be able to hold on to Mosul.

 How would you even really do the due diligence?